Patten & Patten Inc. TN Purchases 570 Shares of Pioneer Natural Resources (NYSE:PXD)

-Patten & Patten Inc. TN lifted its stake in Pioneer Natural Resources (NYSE:PXD – Free Report) by 5.9% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 10,301 shares of the oil and gas development company’s stock after acquiring an additional 570 shares during the period.
-Patten & Patten Inc. TN’s holdings in Pioneer Natural Resources were worth $2,365,000 at the end of the most recent reporting period.
+Patten & Patten Inc. TN raised its stake in shares of Pioneer Natural Resources (NYSE:PXD – Free Report) by 5.9% in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 10,301 shares of the oil and gas development company’s stock after purchasing an additional 570 shares during the period.
+Patten & Patten Inc. TN’s holdings in Pioneer Natural Resources were worth $2,365,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other large investors have also recently made changes to their positions in PXD.
-Bank Julius Baer & Co.
-Ltd Zurich boosted its stake in Pioneer Natural Resources by 98,082.1% during the second quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 30,022,120 shares of the oil and gas development company’s stock valued at $6,219,983,000 after buying an additional 29,991,542 shares during the period.
-Geode Capital Management LLC increased its holdings in shares of Pioneer Natural Resources by 0.8% in the second quarter.
-Geode Capital Management LLC now owns 4,371,116 shares of the oil and gas development company’s stock worth $903,900,000 after buying an additional 33,152 shares during the period.
-T. Rowe Price Investment Management Inc. increased its holdings in Pioneer Natural Resources by 46.4% during the 4th quarter.
-T. Rowe Price Investment Management Inc. now owns 4,242,203 shares of the oil and gas development company’s stock valued at $968,877,000 after purchasing an additional 1,343,601 shares during the period.
-Bank of New York Mellon Corp boosted its position in shares of Pioneer Natural Resources by 25.7% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 3,239,964 shares of the oil and gas development company’s stock worth $743,734,000 after purchasing an additional 662,891 shares in the last quarter.
-Finally, Clearbridge Investments LLC boosted its position in shares of Pioneer Natural Resources by 18.6% in the 2nd quarter.
-Clearbridge Investments LLC now owns 3,028,261 shares of the oil and gas development company’s stock worth $627,395,000 after purchasing an additional 474,181 shares in the last quarter.
-82.72% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+BluePath Capital Management LLC bought a new position in shares of Pioneer Natural Resources during the 3rd quarter valued at about $29,000.
+Fiduciary Alliance LLC bought a new position in shares of Pioneer Natural Resources during the 2nd quarter valued at about $30,000.
+Ancora Advisors LLC boosted its holdings in shares of Pioneer Natural Resources by 77.4% during the 1st quarter.
+Ancora Advisors LLC now owns 149 shares of the oil and gas development company’s stock valued at $30,000 after purchasing an additional 65 shares during the last quarter.
+Solstein Capital LLC bought a new position in shares of Pioneer Natural Resources during the 2nd quarter valued at about $31,000.
+Finally, DecisionPoint Financial LLC bought a new position in shares of Pioneer Natural Resources during the 2nd quarter valued at about $34,000.
+Institutional investors own 82.72% of the company’s stock.

 Pioneer Natural Resources Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Friday, December 22nd.
-Investors of record on Thursday, November 30th were given a $3.20 dividend.
-This is a positive change from Pioneer Natural Resources’s previous quarterly dividend of $1.84.
-This represents a $12.80 dividend on an annualized basis and a yield of 5.80%.
-The ex-dividend date was Wednesday, November 29th.
-Pioneer Natural Resources’s dividend payout ratio is 23.88%.
+The company also recently announced a quarterly dividend, which was paid on Friday, December 22nd.
+Shareholders of record on Thursday, November 30th were paid a $3.20 dividend.
+This represents a $12.80 annualized dividend and a yield of 5.80%.
+This is an increase from Pioneer Natural Resources’s previous quarterly dividend of $1.84.
+The ex-dividend date of this dividend was Wednesday, November 29th.
+Pioneer Natural Resources’s dividend payout ratio (DPR) is 23.88%.

 Pioneer Natural Resources Company operates as an independent oil and gas exploration and production company in the United States.
 The company explores for, develops, and produces oil, natural gas liquids (NGLs), and gas.
 It has operations in the Midland Basin in West Texas.
 Pioneer Natural Resources Company was founded in 1997 and is headquartered in Irving, Texas.